-Many people rely on probiotic supplements and probiotic foods to improve their digestive system, but they forget that eating prebiotic foods is the precursor to success with probiotics.
+Many people rely on probiotic supplements and probiotic foods to improve their digestive system, but they forget that eating prebiotic foods and using prebiotic supplements is the precursor to success with probiotics.

 Why Should You Eat Prebiotic Foods?

 Probiotics need food to survive- which is where prebiotics come in.
 Prebiotics act as a source of food for probiotics and probiotics become more efficient when they have sufficient prebiotics to feed on.

 In other words; the more prebiotics in your system, the more efficient your probiotics become, the healthier you are!

 Along with supporting the probiotics inside your body, most prebiotic foods also contain several nutrients that improve your bodies overall health as well.
 When eaten raw, prebiotics provides you with natural sources of vitamins and minerals your body needs to function optimally with benefits including: